iwarner/CodeBlender-Middleman/source/localizable/docs/continuous-intergration.md

 * [Stack Overflow](http://stackoverflow.com/questions/tagged/php+jenkins)

 Develop Branch
-Some would call this the “integration branch”.
+Some would call this the "integration branch".
 This is where any automatic nightly builds are built from.

 ## CI Server